Pylons/pyramid/docs/narr/views.rst

 that determine the set of circumstances which must be true for the view callable to be invoked.

-A view configuration statement is made about information present in the :term:`context` and in the :term:`request`, as well as the :term:`view name`.
-These three pieces of information are known, collectively, as a :term:`triad`.
+A view configuration statement is made about information present in the :term:`context` resource and the :term:`request`.

 View configuration is performed in one of these ways: